We are a team of experienced counsellors and Wellbeing advisors with a diverse background in mental health settings.

 The World Health Organisation (WHO) says “Mental health is not just the absence of mental disorder.
 It is defined as a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
 Counselling and Wellbeing are here to help all students in achieving this during their time at University.

-You can complete our Online Wellbeing Form here which will then allow you to book an appointment at a time which suits you.
+You can complete our Online Wellbeing Form here.
+A Wellbeing adviser will then contact you within 3 working days for an initial phone call.
 You can also contact the service on 0161 295 0023 (option 1 then 1) for an informal chat and to discuss the service in more detail.
 Alternatively you can email firstname.lastname@example.org or visit the askUS advice desk in University House.
-We also offer Same Day sessions each week which can be booked here from 9am on the morning of the appointment.

 The British Association for Counselling and Psychotherapy (BACP) says “Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change and/or enhance their wellbeing”